Baro-Bhuyan: The Adi Bhuyan group

-The Later group
+Later group

 The later Baro-Bhuyans had ensconced themselves between the Kachari kingdom in the east and the Kamata kingdom in the west on the south bank of the Brahmaputra River.
-According to Neog, the leader (shiromani) of the group, Chandivara, was originally a ruler of Kannauj, who had to flee due to Firuz Shah Tughlaq's 1353 campaign against Shamsuddin Ilyas Shah and reached Gauda, the domain of Dharmanarayana.
-As a result of a treaty between Dharmanarayana and Durlabhnarayana of Kamata kingdom, a group of seven Kayastha and seven Brahmin families led by Candivara was transferred to Langamaguri, a few miles north of present-day Guwahati.
-During the harvesting season in Lengamaguri, the Bhutiyas attacked and looted the country and in one instance the Bhutiyas captured Rajadhara, the son of Candivara.
-Candivara chased the Bhutiyas as far as Daimara between Maguri (near Changsari town) and Dewangiri (in Bhutan), killed few of them and released his son from captivity.
-In next four or five years, the people of Lengamaguri finding that Bhutiyas were planning an attack in retaliation decided to hand over Candivara as the person responsible for the massacre of the Bhutiyas.
+According to Neog, the leader (shiromani) of the group, Chandivara, was originally a ruler of Kannauj, who may have had to flee due to Firuz Shah Tughlaq's 1353 campaign against Shamsuddin Ilyas Shah and reached Gauda, the domain of Dharmanarayana.
+As a result of a treaty between Dharmanarayana and Durlabhnarayana of the Kamata kingdom, a group of seven Kayastha and seven Brahmin families led by Candivara was transferred to Langamaguri, a few miles north of present-day Guwahati.
+However, Baniprasanna Misra has questioned the traditional chronology based on Sankardev's conventional 1449 birth date and argued that Sankardev was more likely born around c.1479–1484.
+Misra consequently revised the period of Durlabhnarayana forward from the earlier estimates and suggested that he may have ruled in the late 14th-early 15th century.
+This revised chronology places Chandivara's migration considerably later than the mid-14th-century Tughlaq campaign.

+During the harvesting season in Lengamaguri, the Bhutiyas attacked and looted the country, and in one instance the Bhutiyas captured Rajadhara, the son of Candivara.
+Candivara chased the Bhutiyas as far as Daimara between Maguri (near Changsari town) and Dewangiri (in Bhutan), killed a few of them, and released his son from captivity.
+In the next four or five years, the people of Lengamaguri, finding that Bhutiyas were planning an attack in retaliation, decided to hand over Candivara as the person responsible for the massacre of the Bhutiyas.
 The Bhutiyas chased Candivara as far as Rauta (in present-day Udalguri district) but had to suffer defeat at the hands of the Baro-Bhuyans.
-Candivara and his group in search of a safe haven did not stay in Lengamaguri for long and moved soon to Bordowa in present-day Nagaon district with the support of Durlabhnarayana.
+Candivara and his group, in search of a safe haven, did not stay in Lengamaguri for long and moved soon to Bordowa in present-day Nagaon district with the support of Durlabhnarayana.
 Among the descendants of Candivara was Srimanta Sankardeva.